• Skip to primary navigation

 Drizzle orange glaze over the cake

 The first thing to do is find a big, tasty orange.
-Make sure to wash it well, and cut it into 4 wedges, removing the seeds.
-You can also remove that white central column, if you prefer.
+Make sure to wash it well, cut it into 4 wedges, and remove the seeds.
+You can also remove that white central part if you prefer.

-Add the orange wedges, oil and eggs to a blender and blend it until no lumps of orange are left.
+Add the orange wedges, oil, and eggs to a blender and blend it until no lumps of orange are left.
 My blender is not super powerful, but I've never had a problem blending it.
-If you think your blender is too week for that, you can cut your orange into smaller pieces or use a food processor.
+If you think your blender is too weak for that, you can cut your orange into smaller pieces or use a food processor.

 Add the sugar and blend a little more.
 You can use a spatula to remove any sugar that gets stuck to the sides of the blender.

 Transfer the batter to a 9x3 inches (23x8 cm) Bundt pan and bake it at 350ºF (180ºC) for about 30 minutes or until top is golden and springy.
-A tooth pick inserted should come out clean, with just a few crumbs stuck to it.
-Wait for it to get warm before removing from pan.
+A toothpick should come out clean, with just a few crumbs stuck.
+Wait for it to get warm before removing it from the pan.

 To make it even better, you can make the orange glaze to pour over the cake.
-Or, if you're not in the mood for it, you can use a good orange jam, or just eat as is.
-It's a great cake anyway.
+Or, if you're not in the mood for it, you can use a good orange jam or eat as is.
+It's a great cake, anyway.

 Making the Orange Glaze